outcome-co/pypicloud-access-github-py/test/README.md

 This plugin's test suite relies mainly on integration tests, which interact directly with the Github API.

+The integration test suite will automatically setup and tear down all of the Github resources it requires (teams, repos, etc.).

+**Note** You should use a dedicated test Organization, as the test suite will **delete all of the contents of the organization** during tests.

 ## Setup

 ### Github